NexPlayer/Android-SDK/advanced.md

 | foreground | The foreground color, or null to use the color from the original caption data. |
 | fgOpacity  | The foreground opacity, from 0 (transparent) to 255 (fully opaque).            |

-#### void setFonts (Typeface normType,Typeface boldType,Typeface italicType,Typeface boldItalicType)
+#### void setFonts (Typeface normType, Typeface boldType, Typeface italicType, Typeface boldItalicType)

 This sets the font used for the captions.